9 Linear Model Visualization

 geom_point() +

-geom_line(data = aug_age, aes(x = age, y = .fitted),
+geom_line(data = pred_evals, aes(x = age, y = predicted),

 colour = "blue", linewidth = 1.2)

-Note that, because the original data and the grid used for the predictions are different data frames, we have to remember to adjust the data used for each geom appropriately, taking advantage of the fact that a local data argument and local aes() aesthetics will overrid the global arguments in the ggplot() function.
+Note that, because the original data and the grid used for the predictions are different data frames, we have to remember to adjust the data used for each geom appropriately, taking advantage of the fact that a local data argument and local aes() aesthetics will override the global arguments in the ggplot() function.

 We can then use the geom_ribbon() function to add a measure of uncertainty to our plot and generate the 95% confidence band: